-- 1. The Community requests public transportation services (hereinafter referred to as "Contract Service", set forth in Attachment "B", be operated by the KCATA for the period July 1, 2014 through June 30, 2015. - 2.
-The level of service as generally set forth in Attachment "B" shall not be changed or be modified without the consent of the Community. - 3.
-The computations and, more specifically, the formula contained in Attachment "A" attached hereto and made a part hereof, are the accepted methods for the determination of the estimated deficit of the Community. - 4.
-The KCATA and the Community estimate the Community's total payment for the service
+- 1. The Community requests public transportation services (hereinafter referred to as "Contract Service", set forth in Attachment "B", be operated by the KCATA for the period July 1, 2017 through June 30, 2018. - 2.
+The level of service as generally set forth for routes included in the Gladstone service cost as indicated in Attachment "B" shall not be changed or be modified without the consent of the Community. - 3.
+The computations and, more specifically, the formula contained in Attachment "A" attached hereto and made a part hereof, are the accepted methods for the determination of the estimated deficit of the Community.